 A career fair is a great chance to meet prospective employers and to learn more about career options in your field.
 Students who attend a career fair as early as their freshmen or sophomore year – report increased confidence in their ability to interact with employers and communicate their accomplishments.
 Juniors and seniors land interviews for valuable internships and full-time jobs through contacts made at career fairs.

 More than 500 employers have attended career fairs at Kentucky State University!
-National employers such as BB&T, Big Ass Fans, Dollar General, East Kentucky Power, Enterprise Rent-A-Car, Federal Reserve Banks, Fifth Third Bank, General Electric, Kentucky Personnel Cabinet, Krogers, LGE & Kentucky Utilities, Monsanto, Wal-Mart, Target, to name a few regularly attend the career fairs.
+National employers such as BB&T, Dollar General, East Kentucky Power, Enterprise Rent-A-Car, Federal Reserve Banks, Fifth Third Bank, General Electric, Kentucky Personnel Cabinet, Krogers, LGE & Kentucky Utilities, Monsanto, Wal-Mart, Target, to name a few regularly attend the career fairs.
 Career fairs are outstanding opportunities for you to meet and talk with employer representatives right here on campus!

 - Explore career opportunities associated with your major.

 - Learn about current internships, co-ops, and jobs.

 - Expand your network of professional contacts for the future.

 Don’t miss our upcoming Fall Career Fair on October 30, 2014 from 10:00 a.m. – 2:30 p.m. at the Carl M. Hill Student Center Ballroom.
 Come dressed to impress and bring plenty of resumes.

 Your resume is a marketing tool created to market you.
 It may be your first contact with an employer, whether applying for an internship, co-op or job opportunity.
 Resumes may also be requested for leadership opportunities, graduate school, scholarship, and fellowship applications.